 While a member of Dickinson & Gibbons, P.A., G. Hunter Gibbons was an active trial lawyer who took pride in representing physicians and the healthcare industry throughout Southwest Florida.
 Known for his intimate knowledge of not only trial law but medicine as well, Hunter quickly gained the reputation as one of the preeminent trial lawyers in Florida.Hunter Gibbons easily related to clients and jurors with his warm “country folk” manner and he was very well respected in the legal community for his professionalism.
 Many lawyers often say: “Hunter’s word was his bond” and his word and his firm handshake were as reliable as the ink on a written contract.Never afraid to take a challenge and take cases to trial, Hunter Gibbons successfully tried hundreds of jury trials at a remarkable rate of a dozen trials per year during his career.
 Known by his peers as “The Great One,” “The Man of Steel,” and “The Dean of Medical Malpractice Defense Lawyers,” he was known and respected as a knowledgeable, dedicated, tenacious defense trial lawyer.

 Mr. Gibbons was selected as a Fellow of the American College of Trial Lawyers and is Board Certified as a Civil Trial Lawyer.
-He has served as President of the Sarasota County Bar Association and was a member of the Board of Directors of Blue Cross & Blue Shield from 1978 to 1995, serving as Chairman of the Board from 1982 to 1995.
-He has served on the Board of Directors and as President of the Sara Bay Country Club.
-Mr. Gibbons is a charter master of the Judge John M. Scheb American Inn of Court.
-He is the scholarship donor and founder of the University of Florida Law School’s Antitrust Law Book Award.
+He served as President of the Sarasota County Bar Association and was a member of the Board of Directors of Blue Cross & Blue Shield from 1978 to 1995, serving as Chairman of the Board from 1982 to 1995.
+He served on the Board of Directors and as President of the Sara Bay Country Club.
+Mr. Gibbons was a charter master of the Judge John M. Scheb American Inn of Court.
+He was the scholarship donor and founder of the University of Florida Law School’s Antitrust Law Book Award.

 G. Hunter Gibbons retired on January 31, 2008, at the age of 83, after serving as a member of the Florida Bar for 59 years.